-Figure 15-6: 🔀 SuSE hardware detectic 💦 ? 🔄 🗖 🗙 SUSE Linux Rew hardware found! detects the scanner Would you like to configure this Scanner "HP 6300C"? when you 🕱 Keep me informed about new hardware connect it to the PC.
-Yes No Cancel
+Figure 15-6: SUSE Linux detects the scanner when you connect it to the PC.

 The SUSE configuration program, YaST, starts and prompts you for the root password.
 Type the root password and click OK.

 2. YaST displays another dialog box (see Figure 15-7) that informs you that you can install a scanning application called Kooka.
 Click Yes to install the package.